 Get up close (in a safe distance kind of way) with Leisha Hailey (Alice) and Katherine Moennig (Shane) from The L Word®: Generation Q as they take the stage for a Q&A panel followed by photo and autograph opportunities.

 Be prepared to LOL with comedians Suzanne Westenhoefer, Gina Yashere, and Elvira Kurt.
-Enjoy musical performances by singer-songwriters Crystal Bowersox and Be Steadwell.
+Enjoy musical performances by singer-songwriters Crystal Bowersox, Be Steadwell and Chastity Brown.
 Dance the night away with DJ Rockaway and DJ Tatiana.
 Greet each morning with yoga and meditation with yogini Richelle Donigan.
 And stay tuned for more entertainment announcements in the coming months!

 No one ever accused Suzanne of being subtle, not the shuttle driver who took her to the airport, the woman she was in line with at the grocery store yesterday and certainly not her audiences.
 Subtle, she is not.

 After 25 years of groundbreaking, stereotype-shattering and brutally honest comedy, she’s not about to start pulling punches now.